-An economic downturn in the province of Alberta left electrician Neill Ervick working as a part-time "yes" man for a large electrical outfitter in Calgary.
+An economic downturn in the province of Alberta left electrician Neill Ervick working as a part-time "yes" man in Calgary.
 Rather than wait out the economy, Neill was confident in both his skills and service level to venture out on his own to become a success story in the midst of a recession.
 Check out how Neill's business, Tri-Wave Contracting, came to life.

 K - What was life like before Tri-Wave Contracting?